DTS-STN/Service-Canada-Labs/modernize.md

 ### new page additions (developer):
 - ?? hard to say and it depends on the content inside of AEM
 - overall the time to create a page is likely 1-5 days (1 developer full capacity)
-- the returned data from AEM (JSON object) is incredibly difficult to visualize due to how deeply nested it is
+- the returned data from AEM (JSON object) is incredibly difficult to visualize due to how much data is returned (over 3000 lines on average) and how deeply nested it is
 - all references to content are hard-coded to the position (index) of where the content is in the returned data which is fetched by developers
 - this means developer mistakes are common due to hard coding
-- this means any changes to the content in AEM can break what's displayed in our app
+- this means any changes to the content in AEM can potentially break what's displayed in our app requiring developer intervention

 ## Differences: